-There are so many ways to make a difference to the future of the South West Coast Path and help to ensure that it will be open, accessible and improving lives in another 40 years.
+There are so many ways to make a difference to the future of the South West Coast Path and help to ensure that it is open, accessible now and in the future.

 You can get together with friends and do whatever you enjoy most to raise a few pounds for the Path – anything goes.
 It is called FUN-draising after all!

 Our supporters are always coming up with exciting new ways to raise money to protect the trail they love both on and off the Path – from coffee mornings to plant sales and golf days to marathons.
 Here are some of the exciting things they have been up to in 2018 to raise money for 40 FOR 40: